What is PACE4Equity?

 How long will PACE4Equity take?

 PACE4E can be completed in 12 or 15 (active) months.
 For more details on the schedule, please scroll down to see the downloadable PDFs.

 - The schedule for Section #01 is designed specifically for programs in Cluster 1 (AY 2021-2022).

-- Schedule #2 is designed for all other programs.
+- The schedule for Section #02 is designed for all other programs.